Quantum constraint learning for quantum approximate optimization algorithm

-\paragraph{Constraint learning :} There are two major criteria that $\hat{H}_{qcl}$ need to be satisfied.
-First, for $\ket{\psi_o}=e^{-i H_{qcl} t}\ket{\psi_i}$, one has to have $\{\ket{\psi_i},\ket{\psi_o}\} \in \mathcal{H}_c$ $\forall t$.
-This means that for all values of $t$, the resulting time evolution does not leave $\mathcal{H}_c$ for any state vector ($\ket{\psi_i}$) starting within $\mathcal{H}_c$.
+$\forall t\in \mathbb{R}$ and $\forall \{\ket{\psi_i},\ket{\psi_j} \}\in \mathcal{H}_c$. \autoref{eq:c1} ensures any time evolution of any state vector in $\mathcal{H}_c$ does not leave $\mathcal{H}_c$.
 This is illustrated schematically in \autoref{fig:hilbert} where the entire black circle represents $\mathcal{H} $ and the pink subspace, $\mathcal{H}_c$.
-The action of $e^{-i H_{qcl} t}$ maps the pink area back to itself.
-Secondly, one needs to have $\bra{\psi_o}e^{-i H_{qcl} t_{i}^o}\ket{\psi_i}>0$ $\forall \ket{\psi_i},\ket{\psi_o} \in \mathcal{H}_c$.
-This second criteria ensures that there exists transitions between all possible vectors inside the constrained space.
-Since we are working with $\hat{H}_{cost}$ which is diagonal in the computational basis, one can restrict $\{\ket{\psi_i},\ket{\psi_o}\}$ to just be vectors in the computational basis that satisfy the constraint \textit{i.e.} binary bit strings that satisfy the constraint.
+The action of $e^{-i H_{qcl} t}$ maps the pink area back to itself. \autoref{eq:c2} ensures that there exists transitions between all possible vectors inside the constrained space.
+Since we are working with $\hat{H}_{cost}$ which is diagonal in the computational basis, one can restrict $\ket{\psi_i}$ to just vectors in the computational basis that satisfy the constraint \textit{i.e.} binary bit strings that satisfy the constraint.
 The main approach we take is to formulate the problem of finding such $\hat{H}_{qcl}$ as a variational optimization problem.
-This enables us to use a hybrid system of quantum and classical hardware to find an approximate solution.
-To this end, we use the ideas of variational diagonalization from Ref\cite{larose2019variational,cirstoiu2020variational} to construct two different types of learning circuit.
-Without loss of generality, we shall assume that the constraint space is spanned by the binary bit string vectors $\ket{x_c}$.
-We use the circuit of the form $V(\boldsymbol{\alpha}, \Delta t)$ with
+To this end, we take inspiration from variational diagonalization method proposed in Ref\cite{larose2019variational,cirstoiu2020variational} to guide the design of our variational ansatz.
+We use the circuit of the form $V(\boldsymbol{\alpha},t)$ with

-where $W(\boldsymbol{\theta})$ is a $l$ layered parameterized quantum circuit (PQC) , $D(\boldsymbol{\gamma}, \Delta t)$ is a parameterized diagonal unitary\cite{sm}.
-Instead of learning the Hamiltonian, we instead directly learn the unitary $U=e^{-i H_{qcl} t_{i}}$ by variationally optimizing the parameters $\boldsymbol{\alpha}=\{\boldsymbol{\gamma}, \Delta\}$ to minimize the cost functions.
-To this end, we propose two kinds of local cost functions which are designed to avoid the vanishing gradient problem\cite{cerezo2021cost} - Qubit efficient cost function and Quantum Processing Unit (QPU) efficient cost function